Olenek/anti-copy-paster/README.md

+# Fork's reasoning

+My fork of JB-research's AntiCopyPaster repo, on the pretenses of being a core developer

 # AntiCopyPaster

 AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.